 Some like to say that one needs the full context of the work through a full explanation or even knowledge of the artist in some way.
 I call this the “spiel”.
 Spiel in German means gameplay.
 In English, we take it to mean an excuse or persuasive argument intended to bring another to a way of thinking or a position on some sort of action with the effect of eliciting skepticism.
 The capitalist that I am, I have no problem with the sale of a car or refrigerator based upon such a method, but find the promotion of art based on the deceptive utterances of those with a bias or religious affectation with the brand name more than disconcerting.

 My favorite of all is the ever popular, “Well, all art is an abstraction!”
-Abstraction originally meant the reduction or abstraction from nature of basic forms or images from nature.
+Abstraction originally meant the reduction or abstraction of basic forms or images from nature.
 Abstract has many meanings, which I will not go into here.
 Nevertheless, one may think of the abstract at the beginning of a scientific paper.
 The abstract pulls the central concept of the paper into a short form, leaving the facts, measurements, and arguments to the body of the work.
 This allows the scientist to review what the paper is about without having to read the entire writing.
 One might also think of the expression “abstract thought”.

 Contrarily, distortion is not an abstraction.
 We think of the extended figures of the Mannerists or the idealizations of the Hellenists as examples of distortions.
 Even so, the additional features added to the human form do not leave us guessing as to what the work represents.
 So-called abstract art partially or entirely distorts the image to such a degree that it becomes possible not to discern what in nature the image represents if the image is meant to represent something.

 The above image by Jackson Pollock, the so-called Abstract Expressionist, was the product of Pollock slinging or dripping paint onto a canvas on the floor.
 His paintings using this method are referred to as “action” paintings.
 For me, there is no expression here!
 This awful work leaves me empty and uninterested.
-This painting tells me nothing, and even if it did, I could care less what it might want to say.
-I don’t want to engage in research to find out what it supposedly says–usually the foolish musings of some art critic who exists in the rarified atmosphere of the elite art community.
+This painting tells me nothing, and even if it did, I could care less what it might say.
+I don’t want to engage in research to find out what it supposedly says–usually the foolish musings of some art critic who exists in the rarefied atmosphere of the elite art community.
 I am not the least bit interested in Pollock’s chaotic personal history.
 The painting is boring, the worst thing one can say about a work of art.

 Now, not all abstract art can be dismissed so easily.
 Admittedly, many modern works such as those of the Minimalists find a place as decorations because of their good graphic designs based on color theory and proper balance.
 The works of the Minimalists are pleasant to look at even though they do not necessarily relate to anything in ordinary experience.
 Perhaps enough comes from the appreciation of the color and graphic qualities of a work rather than any narrative or deeper meaning.